kylenoad/maze/README.md

 # Use of AI

 I used AI to clarify concepts and debug specific parts of the project, especially around authentication.
-It also supported areas I was less familiar with, such as setting up CORS, configuring environment variables and dependencies, creating Docker and YAML configuration files, and scaffolding boilerplate for auth.py.
+It also supported areas I was less familiar with, such as setting up CORS, configuring environment variables and dependencies, creating Docker and YAML configuration files, and scaffolding boilerplate.

 # My approach